-Excerpt: A Figure from the Common Lot (Jerome two)
+Excerpt: A Figure from the Common Lot (Jerome second)

 Honoré thought of Gérard, whose present plot of earth would never profit him.
 “The market must always be better tomorrow than it is today.
 If Monsieur Serrigny puts me off for a year, not so bad… And if he puts me off for five years, so much the more to my advantage!
 Also―”